Motor Vehicle Accident/Personal Injuries

 - We offer consistent education of proper lifting, moving, stretching, and strengthening techniques to feel better now and years following the accident.

 - Our Insurance/Billing specialist and Financial Coordinator will help you find out all the details of your coverage so you don't have to stress about your care.
 If you have any questions about coverage for your care, please call Chrystal or Lindsay at (262) 646-5800.

-At our office, Dr. Dan and Dr. Brandon will check for the following after a motor vehicle accident:
+At our office, Dr. Dan, Dr. Brandon, and Dr. Martin will check for the following after a motor vehicle accident:

 Whiplash is a non-technical, non-medical term used to describe a number of neck injuries.
 Although, whiplash can be caused by a number of things, it’s most commonly associated with car accidents and it occurs when the impact of a crash causes your head to snap forward and then back.

 The first step in determining whether you have whiplash is to examine your symptoms.